Send the link below via email or IMCopy

 Male gametophytes are contained within pollen grains produced by the microsporangia of anthers

-The female gametophyte, or embryo sac, develops within an ovule contained within an ovary at the base of a stigma
+The female gametophyte develops within an ovule contained within an ovary at the base of a stigma

 Most flowers have mechanisms to ensure cross-pollination between flowers from different plants of the same species